Linux

 echo "Secret file created with the name nextcloud-secret.yaml"

-2. Deploy the secret file created
+1. Deploy the created secrets file:

 podman kube play /home/podman/deployments/nextcloud-secret.yaml

-3. Check for the newly created secret
+1. Check for the newly created secret:

 podman secret list